hmallen/lorenzbot/README.md

 TO DO:
 - Add handling for max trade limit
 - Add argument for minimum loop time (loop_time_min)
+- Add handling of situation where on sell not enough asks are available in depth=20

 LATER:
 - Add function for trade amount adjustment (?)